 “And a fast prop and new exhaust mean exceptional noise,” said Hemi.

-“I’d say just about the loudest sub in the fuckin’ water!” said Shakes proudly. “‘Cept maybe some of those old coastal tug subs.
-That was the fuckin’ plan, right Captain Percy?
+“I’d say just about the loudest sub in the fuckin’ water!” said Shakes proudly. “’Cept maybe some of those old coastal tug subs.
+That was the fuckin’ plan, right, Captain Percy?
 The Gnat runs loud and fast interference for the Prospect.”

 “Yes,” said Percy, “though I was sort of expecting we could make the Gnat sound like another big submarine, not an ocean liner.”

 “The fuckin’ louder, the fuckin’ better, I fuckin’ figured,” said Shakes, popping a wad of dried green leaves into his cheek.
 “Oh!
-I almost forgot: the other modification I made to the Gnat: I got a fuckin’ pigeon.”
+I almost forgot: the other modification I made to the Gnat—I got a fuckin’ pigeon.”

 “A pigeon?” asked Hemi.
 “I have never heard of that.
 Some new kind of sonar unit?”

-“No no, like an actual fuckin’ pigeon-bird.
+“No, no, like an actual fuckin’ pigeon-bird.
 A homing pigeon.
 Goes by the name of Herschel.”

-“Oh, so you got a pet…” said Percy, “to keep you company during those long hours alone aboard the Gnat.
-To keep you from going crazy… er?”
+“Oh, so you got a pet . . .” said Percy, “to keep you company during those long hours alone aboard the Gnat.
+To keep you from going crazy . . . er?”

 “Naw, Herschel’s not a pet, I told ya—he’s a fuckin’ upgrade to the Gnat!
 See I got him from a guy on the dock.
 He’s specially trained to look for his home roost on a submarine on the surface of the ocean.
 His roost is on the Gnat now, and I’ve been taking care of him.
 Soon he’ll realize the Gnat is his home.
 Then I just give him to you guys, and when you need me, you can send Herschel out to find the Gnat with a message tied to his leg.”